Monday, 25 May 2015

 Directed by Michael Vejar

-Working for the Jordan lumberjack company David has met and fell in love with a prospering young woman who's achieved an MBA and wondering what to do next with her life, other than spend it with the traveller who has a past still enshrouded in some degree of mystery of course.
-Mr Jordan himself, however, appears to be cursed with infatuation for the woman, and because he's not entirely happy with her hooking up with a 'drifter', he arranges to have David run out of the town.
+Winding up in a small town, David is working for a lumberjack company... again?!
+Out of hours he has also met and fell in love with a prospering young woman who's achieved an MBA and wondering what to do next with her life, other than spend it with the traveller who has a past still enshrouded in some degree of mystery of course.
+Company owner Mr Jordan himself, however, appears to be cursed with infatuation for the woman, and because he's not entirely happy with her hooking up with a 'drifter', he arranges with his bodyguards to have David run out of the town.
+Despite the aggressive warnings his rediscovered feelings of attachment take over, leading him right back into the hands of trouble.

 Written by Deborah Davis; Produced by Jill Sherman